Azure/azure-sdk-for-java/sdk/spring/azure-spring-boot-starter-keyvault-certificates/README.md

 #### Using a managed identity

-If you are using managed identity instead of App registration, add these items in your `application.yml`:
+If you are using managed identity instead of App registration, add the following items to your `application.yml`:
 ```yaml
 azure:
   keyvault: